Chapter 9

 Breathing a little harder with exertion, I force myself to slow down a little in my march.
 There was no particular hurry in meeting Estormo - he would have spent the past two days scoping out Winterhold's surroundings, gathering intel on what was nearby, making shelter somewhere and finding a suitable meeting spot for us.
 Much of the surrounding area was rocky, with glaciers and icebergs floating all around.
 There was little flat land to have a bird's eye view, but Estormo had been clear in his message to me - stick to the rocks and cliffsides.
 His training as a scout would have given him survival skills fit for any terrain, including frozen wastelands.
 I was not worried he wouldn't find a place; it was remote enough to not arouse suspicion if we were to be seen, it would take both of us a while before we reached it anyway.
 That we might both be dressed as mages could easily be explained away with the College's presence nearby.
 I risk an glance directly upwards.
 The College loomed over me, an impervious tower of dark grey against a literal sea of white.
 It looked much more imposing from this angle, and this distance.
 It was a shame nothing inside was as magnificent as its exterior.
 Well... that isn't exactly true.
 It has been a Numidian effort for me not to dwell on what took place yesterday.
 My venture into the Midden was harrowing enough.
 But what happened after... still feels like a dream.
 A dream so vivid that the image it left me with did not leave my mind, even after last night.
 In stark, exquisite detail.
 As if that wasn't bad enough, my own body had a reaction to it.
 I felt my blood run hot enough to melt the snow under my feet.
 It has been a long time since I had this sort of reaction.
 Not since...

-The path starts to bottom out, cobblestone giving way to greyish brown sand.
-The cliff face to my left growing taller and taller the further I descend.
-Down here the wind would not be so strong, and there would be enough shade from the sun to make this trek bearable.
-So bearable, in fact, it is allowing my mind to wander as I pass a sheer cliff face, pieces of lumber and driftwood on the ground next to it.
-I force myself away from the previous thoughts.
+The path starts to bottom out, cobblestone giving way to dark grey sand.
+An unusual color, but one befitting the surroundings.
+The cliff face to my left growing sheerer and taller the further I descend.
+Down here the wind would be effectively blocked by such cliff faces and glaciers, and there would be enough shade from the sun to make this trek bearable by allowing me to see without feeling like my eyes were burning out of their sockets.
+It's become so bearable, in fact, it is allowing my mind to wander as I pass a huge boulder, pieces of lumber and driftwood on the ground next to it.
 Yesterday was... eventful was putting it too mildly.
 There was much I learned, and not a shred of it was suitable for sharing with Estormo.
-He would think me mad sooner than most.
+I cannot risk him doubting my state of mind, especially now.
+He would likely think me mad sooner than most, given his awareness of my family's history.
 As much as I trust him, I must keep him at arm's length.
 At least, for now.
+I take a deep breath.
 It was not enough that the College had an extensive cavernous network underneath it, serving as its foundation and a site for potentially illicit activities.
 It also held a terrible secret.
 A terrible sentient secret, as I soon discovered for myself.
 I initially thought it to be a hoax, a ruse.
 Something one of the members of the College cooked up to scare me out of the Midden, possibly out of the College.
 The machinations of an imbecile with nothing better to do with their time here.
 What I experienced instead rattled me beyond belief, an encounter that will not be leaving me any time soon.
 Not for the rest of my life...

 ##########